linkedin/data-integration-library/docs/concepts/variables.md

 is 1 unit watermark variables from properties.
-The unit watermark can have multiple units (values), each of them will be distributed into one of the work units, and therefore, each work unit has 1 value under the same variable name.
+The unit watermark can have multiple units (values), each of them will be distributed into one of the work units, and therefore, each work unit has 1 unique value under the same variable name.

 ### Option 3: [ms.pagination](https://github.com/linkedin/data-integration-library/blob/master/docs/parameters/ms.pagination.md)